KnownTeach616/mern-todo-app/README.md

 ## Features

-This MERN Todo App provides the following core functionalities:
+This MERN To-Do App provides the following core functionalities:

-* **Add New Todos:** Easily create new tasks with titles and descriptions.
+* **Add New To-Dos:** Easily create new tasks with titles and descriptions.
-* **Edit Existing Todos:** Modify the details of existing to-do items.
+* **Edit Existing To-Dos:** Modify the details of existing to-do items.
-* **Delete Todos:** Remove completed or unwanted tasks from the list.
+* **Delete To-Dos:** Remove completed or unwanted tasks from the list.
 * **Multiple Theme Toggles:** Choose from three different themes to customize the application's appearance.
 * **Responsive Design:** A user interface that adapts to various screen sizes, ensuring a consistent experience across devices.